-At an extraordinary general meeting of shareholders expected to be held on , our shareholders will resolve to amend our articles of association effective as of the closing of the offering.
-In connection with the closing of the offering the following resolutions will, inter alia, come into effect:
+At the extraordinary general meeting of shareholders on January 4, 2021 our shareholders resolved to amend our articles of association.
+The following resolutions came into effect:

-- Adoption of the authorizations set out above in "Description of Share Capital Authorizations to the Board of Directors"; and - a bonus share issuance of to 1.
+- Adoption of the authorizations set out above in the section entitled "Description of Share Capital Authorizations to the Board of Directors"; - A stock split of 2-for-1 ordinary share, changing the nominal denomination of our shares from DKK 2 to DKK 1; and - A bonus share issuance of 17-for-1 ordinary share.